GWALIOR TOURISM | TOURIST PLACES TO VISIT & FORTS IN GWALIOR

 Peak Season: November to February

 At a distance of 121 km from Agra, 174 km from Mathura, 268 km from Kanpur, 330 km from New Delhi, 334 km from Lucknow, 346 km from Jaipur, 448 km from Bhopal and 459 km from Allahabad, Gwalior is a historical city situated in the central Indian state of Madhya Pradesh.
-It is one of the important places of heritage in India and also one of the top tourist destinations in Madhya Pradesh.
+It is one of the important tourist places near Agra and also one of the top tourist destinations in Madhya Pradesh.

 One of the most beautiful cities of Madhya Pradesh, Gwalior is very famous for its glorious history and rich cultural heritage.
 After being founded by Maharaja Suraj Sen in 8th century AD, Gwalior Fort was described as the pearl amongst fortresses in India.
 The city and its fortress have been ruled by several historic northern Indian kingdoms.
 From the Tomars in the 13th century, it was passed on to the Mughal Empire, then to the Maratha in 1754, followed by the Scindias in 18th century AD.